Intera/redmine_time_logging_app/readme.md

 ![screenshot-1](other/screenshots/main.png?raw=true)

 # features
-* a mobile-app like interface
 * powerful autocomplete that searches projects, issues and versions that accepts word fragments in any order
-* lists spent time entries per day and allows to switch fast between days
+* lists the spent time entries per day and allows to switch fast between days
-* automatically skips weekends if there is no time entry
-* time entry creation/edit/copy/delete
+* time entry create/edit/move/copy/delete
+* overview page that lists the total hours per day, month, and year
+* a timer that will add elapsed time to the hours and minutes field
+* link to the selected issue or project
-* shows individual and general total spent time for issues and projects
+* shows individual and everyone's total spent time for issues and projects
-* open issue/project button
+* automatically skips weekends without time entries
+* supports project-specific activities
 * a click into an empty search field suggests issues recently changed by the user
-* a click on the logged hours or activity opens the redmine time entry view for the issue or project
+* a click on the logged hours or activity opens the redmine time entry list for the issue or project
-* link to an overview page that lists the total hours per day, week and year with percentages per project
-* easily translatable. currently included languages are: cn, de, en, ja
-* tested with redmine 5 and 4
-* stopwatch timer
+* translatableare any

 # installation
 ## download